-To avoid gastrointestinal disturbances, first-pass effect, and to provide site-specific action various topical formulations were developed and studied.26 One of the studies conducted by Rajasekaran et al27 involves the development of containing Cardiospermum halicacabum and Vitex negundo leaf extracts loaded gel followed by evaluation of anti-arthritic activity using Freund's Complete Adjuvant (FCA) induced arthritis method and concluded reduction in paw volume, TNF α level with no agglutination in C - reactive protein and rheumatic factor, further histopathological examination justified anti-arthritic activity of herbal gel.
+To avoid GI disturbances, first-pass effect, and to provide site-specific action various topical formulations were developed and studied.
+One of the studies conducted by Aiyalu et al involves the development of containing Cardiospermum halicacabum and Vitex negundo leaf extracts loaded gel followed by evaluation of anti-arthritic activity using Freund's complete adjuvant induced arthritis method and concluded reduction in paw volume, TNF- $\alpha$ level with no agglutination in C-reactive protein and rheumatic factor, further histopathological examination justified anti-arthritic activity of herbal gel.